iftikharuddin/evm/ethereum.org/transactions.md

 - Alice receives exactly 1 ETH
 - The gas fee gets split between the network (most is "burned") and the validator

+____
+### Summary new version

+📝 **Basic Transaction Types:**
+1. Regular Transfer: Just sending ETH from you to someone else
+2. Contract Deployment: Creating a new smart contract
+3. Contract Interaction: Using an existing smart contract

+🏷️ **What Every Transaction Includes:**
+- From: Your address
+- To: Recipient's address (or empty for contract deployment)
+- Value: Amount of ETH to send
+- Gas Limit: Maximum computing power you'll pay for
+- Nonce: Your transaction counter (prevents replay)
+- Signature: Your digital proof of authorization

+⚡ **Transaction Evolution:**
+- Type 0 (Old School): Basic transactions
+- Type 1 (Upgraded): Added access lists for better gas efficiency
+- Type 2 (Modern): Current standard with better fee handling
+  - Splits fees into base fee + priority fee
+  - More predictable costs
+  - Better during busy network times

+💡 **When Interacting with Contracts:**
+- The data field tells the contract what to do
+- First part (4 bytes): Which function to call
+- Rest of data: The function's parameters (like amount, address)

+Think of it like sending a smart letter that can either:
+- Transfer money
+- Create a new service
+- Use an existing service